Jeremy Chan

-Early life
+Education

 Chan was educated in Zhangde Primary School and Saint Thomas Secondary School.
 He graduated from ITE College West (Dover Campus).
-At the age of 25, before participating in the second season of Project SuperStar, he was a bartender.
-He was known through his versatile singing in the show.
-Though he was eliminated in the revival round, he remained employed in the entertainment industry.

 Career

-Chan was talent-spotted from Project SuperStar.
+Chan was previously a bartender before participating in Project SuperStar season 2 in 2006.
+Chan made it to the quarter-finals but was eliminated there even though he was tied in score with Nathaniel Tan.
+He failed to pass the Wildcard Round where eliminated contestants had a chance to rejoin the talent show.

 In 2006, Chan made his hosting debut in On the Beat, a MediaCorp Channel U variety show.
 He was then subsequently the host for On the Beat II, III, IV, V. In 2009, Chan made his acting debut in Table of Glory, a MediaCorp Channel 8 drama.
 In 2010, Chan made his film debut in Being Human, a Jteam Productions movie.

 Personal life

 Chan married Jesseca Liu on 16 July 2017.